termsuite/termsuite.github.io/_documentation/25-corpus.md

 permalink: /documentation/corpus/
 ---

-Because TermSuite has features, like terminology alignment, that operates on multilingual corpora, all corpora must satisfy a certain directory structure.
+Because TermSuite has features like terminology alignment that operate on multilingual corpora, all corpora must satisfy a certain directory structure.

 TermSuite currently supports two types of corpus: `tei` and `txt`.